Old Bar - Manning Point - Red Head

 Old Bar - Manning Point - Red Head has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that could affect this region.
-Notable projects include Precinct 3 Concept Plan - Old Bar, Old Bar Manning Point Coastal Management Program, Old Bar Multi Dwelling Housing, and Emerald Fields.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified a total of 26 projects that could impact the region.
+Notable projects include Precinct 3 Concept Plan - Old Bar, Old Bar Manning Point Coastal Management Program, Old Bar Multi Dwelling Housing, and Old Bar Growth Areas.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.